Health and Human Services Agencies' Notice of Privacy Practices

 - Get confidential communications of health information and make reasonable requests to get information in a different way or location.
 However, the agency or health-care service provider will require the request in writing with a statement or explanation for the request.
 For example, you might explain that sending information to your usual address might put you in danger.
 You must be specific about where and how we can contact you.

-- In some situations, look at or get a copy of certain health information an agency or your health-care service provider has about you.
+- In some situations, look at or get a copy of certain health information, including laboratory test results, an agency or your health-care service provider has about you.